California’s Park Fire grows 7 times larger in hours as Oregon battles country’s biggest active fire | KRDO

 • Durkee Fire threatens nearby communities: Three people were injured and two homes and 12 other structures were destroyed as the fire spread, according to the Oregon Department of Emergency Management.
 Officials have asked some residents to evacuate.
 Some communities do not have power, according to Oregon Gov. Tina Kotek, who has deployed resources from the National Guard to assist.

 • Two fires threaten national park in Canada: The flames closing in on the nation’s largest national park from two directions sent visitors and residents fleeing the town of Jasper in Alberta, where buildings are burned.
-Officials say the losses are significant.
+Officials say the losses are significant, and Prime Minister Justin Trudeau has deployed federal support to help battle the blaze.

 Oregon fires ‘scaled up quickly’